top of page

 My foundation & current work

-So, in 2020, I founded the Christine Göttfried Foundation for Inclusion.
-It supports projects and individuals who live inclusion in everyday life: in schools, in communities, in sports, and in culture.
+It supports projects and people who live inclusion in everyday life: in schools, in communities, in sports, and in culture.

 The foundation is my passion project - it stands for sustainability, community, and lived humanity.